Looking for a recipe for an easy, elegant appetizer to impress guests? Try these Ahi Tuna Appetizer Crisps!

 I LOVED this ahi tuna appetizer dish, and think you and your guests, will, too!
 The lime, ginger, soy sauce combo is key with the fish, and the wonton adds a nice crunch for varied texture.

-You can put them in the refrigerator to thaw in the morning and then cook the wontons and assemble everything at night in less than 30 minutes.
+If using frozen pre-seasoned, packaged ahi tuna, you can put the frozen ahi tuna in the refrigerator to thaw in the morning.
+Then cook the wontons and assemble everything at night in less than 30 minutes.

 Ahi Tuna Appetizer recipe